Whisper of the Heart: English dub release

-An English dub of this film was produced by Walt Disney Pictures in 2003, but it would not be released until March 7, 2006, when it came out on DVD.
+An English dub of this film began to be produced by Walt Disney Pictures in 2003, but it would not be released until March 7, 2006, when it came out on DVD.
+According to Disney producer Rick Dempsey, the production was halted in 2003 due to difficulties in licensing "Take Me Home, Country Roads" and Studio Ghibli's request to change the release order of their films.
 Turner Classic Movies televised both the dubbed and subbed versions on January 19, 2006 as part of their month-long celebration of Miyazaki in honor of his birthday, January 5.
-The reason for the long delay was due to rights issues surrounding "Take Me Home, Country Roads", as it is a major plot point in the movie.

 The English title, Whisper of the Heart, was created by Studio Ghibli and used on merchandise released around the time of the film's release in Japan.

 The North American Blu-ray was released by Walt Disney Studios Home Entertainment on May 22, 2012, alongside Castle in the Sky and The Secret World of Arrietty.
 GKIDS & Shout!
 Factory re-issued the film on Blu-ray and DVD on January 16, 2018, under a new deal with Studio Ghibli.

+A newly restored 4K edition of Whisper of the Heart is slated to screen exclusively in IMAX across the United States and Canada, beginning on April 21, 2026.